startino/futino/apps/startino/src/lib/documentation/blog/2024-05-25-mistakes-of-nontech-founders.md

 ---
-title: 'Are you making these mistakes as a non-technical founder?'
+title: Are you making these mistakes as a non-technical founder?

-description: 'Being a non-technical founder can be challenging – Learn the common mistakes non-technical founders make and how to avoid them.
-Be a step ahead and succeed'
+description: Being a non-technical founder can be challenging – Learn the common mistakes non-technical founders make and how to avoid them.
+Be a step ahead and succeed

-date: '2024-5-24'
+date: "2024-05-25"

 category: Article